 Here Are Some Points To Keep In Mind If Your Pup Is Heading Over Fences.

 Dogs are always looking to interact with people and keep themselves entertained.
 When their inherent desires are not fulfilled, they often become lonely and bored.
 This, in turn, generates a longing to leave home and explore the neighbourhood.
 Regular playtime and walks can help your dog stay ‘grounded’.
-It’s important to make sure all of your dog’s physical, social and behavioural needs are being met.
+Make sure to meet all of your dog’s physical, social, and behavioural needs.

 Dogs are usually in search of companionship with other dogs.
 They like to bond with their own, as we do.
-If a neighbour also owns a dog that your dog is familiar with and enjoys spending time with, they may make an effort to meet while you aren’t there, leading to jumping over the fence for a play date.
+If your neighbour owns a dog that your dog knows and enjoys, your dog may try to meet up while you’re away, even jumping over the fence for a playdate.
 In these circumstances, it may be useful to make a standing arrangement with your neighbour so the pets can get together for some ‘face time’.

 Certain breeds of dogs, especially those used as guard dogs, are ready to pounce at the slightest sound or sighting of something unusual.

 Puppies are extremely energetic and are constantly looking to explore their surroundings and have new adventures.
-With a zestful nature and still being at the learning stage before becoming properly trained, they are bound to travel to other parts of the neighbourhood for an adventure.
+With their energetic nature and ongoing training, they often seek out adventure and wander into other parts of the neighbourhood.
 It’s extremely important to minimise the time they are left alone.
 Perhaps you can take your puppy for a short walk in the middle of the day to break up the time period in the yard, especially if your puppy is yet to be desexed and fully vaccinated.

 Here Are Some Suggestions To Stop Your Dog From Jumping A Fence